n0kovo/awesome-password-cracking/README.md

 ### Generation/Manipulation
 - [Gorilla](https://github.com/d4rckh/gorilla) - Tool for generating wordlists or extending an existing one using mutations.
-- [Keyboard-Walk-Generators](https://github.com/Rich5/Keyboard-Walk-Generators) - Generate Keyboard Walk Dictionaries for cracking
+- [Keyboard-Walk-Generators](https://github.com/Rich5/Keyboard-Walk-Generators) - Generate Keyboard Walk Dictionaries for cracking.
 - [Mentalist](https://github.com/sc0tfree/mentalist) - Mentalist is a graphical tool for custom wordlist generation.
 It utilizes common human paradigms for constructing passwords and can output the full wordlist as well as rules compatible with Hashcat and John the Ripper.
 - [Phraser](https://github.com/Sparell/Phraser) - Phraser is a phrase generator using n-grams and Markov chains to generate phrases for passphrase cracking.
 - [Rephraser](https://github.com/travco/rephraser) - A Python-based reimagining of Phraser using Markov-chains for linguistically-correct password cracking.
 - [WikiRaider](https://github.com/NorthwaveSecurity/wikiraider) - WikiRaider enables you to generate wordlists based on country specific databases of Wikipedia.
 - [common-substr](https://github.com/sensepost/common-substr) - Simple tool to extract the most common substrings from an input text.
 Built for password cracking.
 - [duplicut](https://github.com/nil0x42/duplicut) - Remove duplicates from MASSIVE wordlist, without sorting it (for dictionary-based password cracking).
-- [kwprocessor](https://github.com/hashcat/kwprocessor) - Advanced keyboard-walk generator with configureable basechars, keymap and routes
+- [kwprocessor](https://github.com/hashcat/kwprocessor) - Advanced keyboard-walk generator with configureable basechars, keymap and routes.
-- [maskprocessor](https://github.com/hashcat/maskprocessor/) - High-performance word generator with a per-position configureable charset
+- [maskprocessor](https://github.com/hashcat/maskprocessor/) - High-performance word generator with a per-position configureable charset.
-- [princeprocessor](https://github.com/hashcat/princeprocessor) - Standalone password candidate generator using the PRINCE algorithm
+- [princeprocessor](https://github.com/hashcat/princeprocessor) - Standalone password candidate generator using the PRINCE algorithm.
-- [statsprocessor](https://github.com/hashcat/statsprocessor/) - Word generator based on per-position markov-chains
+- [statsprocessor](https://github.com/hashcat/statsprocessor/) - Word generator based on per-position markov-chains.
 - [token-reverser](https://github.com/dariusztytko/token-reverser) - Words list generator to crack security tokens.